spind42/buddysystem/README.md

 * Setup a mysql database.
-* Copy ./config.php.example to ./config.php and set your local config, same for ./email/Mailer.php and js/calendar/calendar\_eu.js
+* Copy ./config.php.example to ./config.php and set your local config, same for ./email/Mailer.php and js/calendar/calendar\_eu.js and all the templates, i.e. ./actions/templates/\*.tpl
-* Ask the maintainer to produce and send you a bunch of anonymised web page templates, i.e. ./actions/templates/\*.tpl
+* Have a look for the word "example" in each template and replace it.
 * Fill some data in your database.
 Or just ask the maintainer for help.
 * Setup a small email server.
 * Use test email addresses or code yourself some development mode.